mikro-cms/core/docs/service.md

 ### Parameters

+- **env**: The object contains environment data.
 - **model**: The method to access the collection of models has been initialized.
 - **locale**: The method to access the collection of locale has been initialized.
+- **middleware**: The method to access the collection of middleware has been initialized.

 ### Return Values